 1-2.
 The SMF determines to select a new target UPF as the new PSA based on the UE location or DNAI, e.g. after the handover.

 3. In the case of early notification, the SMF send a notification indicating PSA change and/or DNAI change for a UE (identified by the IP address/prefix of the UE or the MAC address used by the UE) to the AF.

+AF can decide whether the UE’s IP address should be maintained during the SSC mode 3, based on e.g. UE’s IP address/prefix or GPSI.
+And if AF decides the UE’s IP address should be maintained, the AF can send an indication to SMF for keeping UE IP address unchanged in the response.
+N6 traffic routing rule should be negotiated between SMF and AF, including the tunnel information, to enable the N6 traffic routing between the new PSA and DN.

 The AF determines whether the application layer service needs to be relocated for the UE based on the info of new PSA or DNAI, if not, the AF can send back a positive response immediately, otherwise, the AF responds the SMF with an ACK (a positive response) after the application relocation is completed successfully.
 If the AF sends a negative response, the SMF may decide to cancel the following PSA relocation.

 NOTE 1: The SMF determines according to local policy whether to wait for a response from the AF before continuing with the procedure of PSA relocation.

 4. SMF starts the procedure for change of SSC mode 3 PDU session anchor with multiple PDU sessions as defined in clause 4.3.5.2 in TS 23.502 [3].
+And if SMF gets the AF indication that the UE IP address should be maintained, the new allocated UE IP address should be the same as the old one, and the N6 tunnel information should be transmitted from SMF to target PSA UPF for N6 traffic routing.

 5. In the case of late notification, the SMF send notification indicating PSA change or DNAI change for the UE to the AF.
 The AF determines whether application relocation is required for the UE based on the info of new PSA or DNAI, if not, the AF can send back a positive response immediately, otherwise, the AF responds the SMF with an ACK (a positive response) after the application relocation is completed successfully.